 As mentioned above, distribution grid tariffs are regulated, which means that the distribution grid fees are (i) based on a tariff methodology established by the regulator in principle for the entire regulatory/tariff period (currently four years) and (ii) have to be submitted (based on a proposal for each individual DSO and both for gas and electricity separately) for prior approval (i.e. before being actually charged) by the regulator.
-The regulator will exercise control on the proposed distribution grid fees.
+The regulator will exercise control on the proposed

+The theoretical concept of 'information handicap' refers to the universal and structural handicap a regulator faces in relation to the entities it regulates: a regulator as an outsider can never obtain the same level of information about a regulated entity's activities as this regulated entity itself distribution grid fees.
 This takes the form of a check in advance ("ex ante") when the DSOs' tariff proposals are submitted for approval.
 At this moment, the regulator can reject elements of the budgeted costs and the regulator will establish the allowed income for a DSO (i.e., the part of the income that can be recovered through the grid tariffs).
 Afterwards ("ex post"), i.e., after the year for which an allowed income had been established, the DSO merely has a reporting obligation and is obliged to submit a detailed report to the regulator regarding the actual costs incurred (both for the so-called exogenous and endogenous costs) during the previous year.
 The regulatory framework consists of multi-annual tariffs applying for the whole tariff period.
-During a tariff period, tariffs in principle can only be changed in limited circumstances or according to predetermined mechanisms such as an indexation mechanism.
-The regulatory framework aims at sufficiently remunerating the DSOs, enabling them to carry out the duties imposed on them and realising a fair remuneration as a return on the capital invested by their shareholders.
+The regulatory framework aims at sufficiently remunerating the DSOs, enabling them to carry out the duties imposed on them and realising a fair remuneration as a return on the share capital or contributions (as applicable) of their shareholders.